HuangSJ-TY/openEuler-portal/app/en/community/contribution/detail.md

 If you find a software package missing from openEuler, you can add it to supplement openEuler and help expand its functionality.

-- When a software package is added on Gitee, openEuler automatically creates a repository with the same name in openEuler:Factory of the Open Build Service (OBS).
-In this way, every time code is submitted to the created Gitee repository, a code compilation check is automatically triggered.
-[Adding a New Software Package](https://gitee.com/openeuler/community/blob/master/en/contributors/create-package.md) describes the detailed process.
+- When a software package is added on AtomGit, openEuler automatically creates a repository with the same name in openEuler:Factory of the Open Build Service (OBS).
+In this way, every time code is submitted to the created AtomGit repository, a code compilation check is automatically triggered.
+[Adding a New Software Package](https://atomgit.com/openeuler/community/blob/master/en/contributors/create-package.md) describes the detailed process.

 - You can also participate in community component packaging.
-For details, see the [_openEuler Packaging Guide_](https://gitee.com/openeuler/community/blob/master/en/contributors/packaging.md).
+For details, see the [_openEuler Packaging Guide_](https://atomgit.com/openeuler/community/blob/master/en/contributors/packaging.md).

 - If you find that some software packages are missing or the existing packages do not satisfy your needs, you can help supplement openEuler by using [openEuler User Repo (EUR)](https://eur.openeuler.openatom.cn).
 For details, see [Introduction to the openEuler User Software Repository](https://www.openeuler.org/en/blog/waaagh/waaagh/openEuler-user-repo-intro.html) and [How to Use the openEuler User Repository](https://www.openeuler.org/en/blog/waaagh/waaagh/openEuler-user-repo-howto.html).

 #### 4.2.4 Review Code

 openEuler is an open community and every community member is expected to be an active reviewer.
-For details about responsibilities of different contributor roles, see [Community Membership](https://gitee.com/openeuler/community/blob/master/community-membership.md).
+For details about responsibilities of different contributor roles, see [Community Membership](https://atomgit.com/openeuler/community/blob/master/community-membership.md).

 As a SIG committer or maintainer, you have the responsibility and permission to review code.
 It is strongly recommended that you comply with the _Code of Conduct_ and respect others to foster a collaborative environment and improve yourself.
 When reviewing PRs, consider the key points outlined in [_The Gentle Art Of Patch Review_](https://sage.thesharps.us/2014/09/01/the-gentle-art-of-patch-review/).
 This resource emphasizes fostering an encouraging environment for new contributors instead of giving nit-picking comments.
 To this end, please keep the following points in mind during your review: